Recruiter Hays eyes U.S. growth after net fees climb 21 percent

 Hays said the acceleration in the permanent recruitment market, which grew by 14 percent in the first half, had prompted it to increase its own headcount by 700 people.

-However shares in the company were 6.3 percent lower at 150 pence by 1033 GMT, one of the largest fallers on the FTSE 250 index.
+However shares in the company were 6.3 percent lower at 150 pence by 5.33 a.m.
+ET, one of the largest fallers on the FTSE 250 index.

 "Hays has no control over exchange rates and while strong profit momentum offsets euro and Aussie dollar headwinds in full year, we downgrade 2016 earnings per share expectations by 7 percent," said Jefferies analysts in an early morning note.